 Condos are often cheaper in terms of taxes, too: A smaller space means a smaller bill from the county.

 There’s also a community life that single-family homes often don’t provide, including shared spaces and amenities, events and more.
 It’s a lot easier to take off and pursue travel or live seasonally in another area with the peace of mind of knowing that once you lock the door, everything will be taken care of.
+This can especially be a draw for single homeowners or empty-nesters.

 Factors to consider before you buy a condo